COLE: A Column-based Learned Storage for Blockchain Systems: Evaluation

 \subsubsection{Tail Latency}

-To investigate the effect of the asynchronous merge, \ce{\cref{fig:tail-latency} \cheng{shows the box plot of the latency of SmallBank and KVStore workloads when the block height is $10^4$ and $10^5$}.
+To assess the effect of the asynchronous merge, \cref{fig:tail-latency} shows the box plot of the latency of SmallBank and KVStore workloads at block heights of $10^4$ and $10^5$.
 The tail latency is depicted as the maximum outlier.
-We observe that as the blockchain grows, COLE* decreases the tail latency by 1-2 orders of magnitude for both workloads. \cheng{This shows that the asynchronous merge strategy will become more effective when the system scales up for real-world applications.
-Owing to the asynchronous merge overhead, COLE* incurs slightly higher median latency than COLE, but it still outperforms MPT.}}
+As the blockchain grows, COLE* decreases the tail latency by 1-2 orders of magnitude for both workloads.
+This shows that the asynchronous merge strategy will become more effective when the system scales up for real-world applications.
+Owing to the asynchronous merge overhead, COLE* incurs slightly higher median latency than COLE, but it still outperforms MPT.